Tonis81/fedfer.github.io/index.md

 ---

 ## About
-I'm a second year PhD student in Statistics at [Duke University](http://stat.duke.edu), North Carolina.
+I'm a thir year PhD candidate in Statistics at [Duke University](http://stat.duke.edu), North Carolina.
 Previously, I obtained a Bachelor degree in ["Economics and Finance"](http://corsi.unibo.it/1cycle/EconomicsFinance/Pages/default.aspx) at Università degli studi di Bologna (the oldest in the world!).
-I continued my studies in Turin where I collected a master's degree in ["Stochastics and Data Science"](http://www.master-sds.unito.it/do/home.pl) at the University of Turin and in parallel a master in "Statistics and Applied Mathematics" at [Collegio Carlo Alberto](http://carloalberto.org).
+I continued my studies in Turin where I received a master's degree in ["Stochastics and Data Science"](http://www.master-sds.unito.it/do/home.pl) at the University of Turin and in parallel a master in "Statistics and Applied Mathematics" at [Collegio Carlo Alberto](http://carloalberto.org).
 In the meanwhile, I did an exchange period at the University of Lund, Sweden.
-That was definitely fun.

 ## Interests and Research